Your presence is all I want

 Take a look at the word “face” in the biblical Hebrew which is translated as “presence” in the following verses:

-Tremble, O earth, at the presence of the Lord, at the presence of the God of Jacob (Psalm 114:7 BSB)
+Tremble, O earth, at the presence of the Lord, at the presence of the God of Jacob

 מִלִּפְנֵי אָדוֹן חוּלִי אָרֶץ מִלִּפְנֵי אֱלוֹהַּ יַעֲקֹב (תהילים 114:7)

 Let us enter His presence with thanksgiving; let us make a joyful noise to Him in song.
-(Psalms 95:2 BSB)

 נְקַדְּמָה פָנָיו בְּתוֹדָה בִּזְמִרוֹת נָרִיעַ לוֹ (תהילים 95:2)

 Jonah, however, got up to flee to Tarshish, away from the presence of the LORD.
-(Jonah 1:3)

 וַיָּקָם יוֹנָה לִבְרֹחַ תַּרְשִׁישָׁה, מִלִּפְנֵי יְהוָה (יונה 1:3)

-Let’s remember that the word “presence” in Hebrew is “face”, and therefore the presence of God is His face.
-To be in the presence of God is to be in the gaze of His face, His illuminating, holy face.
-When we are in front of His face, we cannot but be aware of the focus of His eyes upon us, and we cannot but look back at Him and worship Him.
+Isn’t that a wonderful meaning of the word “presence”?
+God’s face, His gaze upon us, the focused attention which His face expresses.
+Let’s remember that the word “presence” in biblical Hebrew is “face”, and therefore to be in the presence of God is to be in the intent gaze of His face, His illuminating, holy face.
+When we know that His face is turned toward us, we cannot but feel His eyes gazing at us.
+And we cannot but return that gaze and worship Him.

 Author

-0 thoughts on “Your Presence is All I Want
+0 thoughts on “Your presence is all I want

 • Thank you for this thoughtful and interesting reflection, Shlomit.